 16. Get To Know The Art Deco

-Everybody knows the Eifel Tower, Triumphal Arch or the Louvre.
-Millions of tourists come to Paris every year to visit these architecture marvels.
+Everybody knows the Eifel Tower, the Triumphal Arch, or the Louvre.
+Millions of tourists come to Paris every year to visit these architectural marvels.
 But Paris is much more than that.

 The Art Deco style is cool, daring, and uniquely French.
-Apart from being the birthplace of the style, Paris is also home to the largest number of Art Deco buildings in Europe.
-You can find them everywhere, from avenues, to small streets and hidden squares.
+Paris is the birthplace of the style and is also home to the largest number of Art Deco buildings in Europe.
+You can find them everywhere, from avenues to small streets and hidden squares.

-You’ll recognize Art Deco by bold geometric patterns, vivid colors, and modern materials.
-It drew inspiration from Cubism, Constructivism, and Futurism, but also from African and Asian colorful art.
-When it was born, in 1925, it was considered advanced since it incorporated technological innovations.
+You’ll recognize Art Deco by its bold geometric patterns, vivid colors, and modern materials.
+It drew inspiration from Cubism, Constructivism, and Futurism, as well as from African and Asian colorful art.
+When it was born in 1925, it was considered advanced because it incorporated technological innovations.

-Visiting different Art Deco buildings will give you an insight into the rich architectural history of Paris.
+Visiting different Art Deco buildings will give you an insight into Paris’s rich architectural history.
 The French capital is all about elegance and class, and these buildings represent exactly that.

 See Related: Is Paris in France or Italy?